-I’m Sean, a Yoga Teacher and Holistic Fitness Coach living in Brighton & Hove, UK.
+I’m Sean, a Holistic Fitness Coach working for the NHS in the UK.

 My introduction to Yoga is a vague memory that starts with an Ashtanga workshop in Norwich, UK with Hayley Winter.
 Its likely that I was attracted to the hype around the term Power / Dynamic yoga tagged to it at the time.
 Sure enough I discovered a challenging session along with strange looking veggie food at break time!
 I never would have imagined back then in the hazy mid to late 90s that I would eventually be practicing Yoga more than pumping weights.